azarboon/ai-powered-cdk-best-practices/.amazonq/rules/PROJECT_RULES.md

 CDK Nag must not block or fail `cdk deploy`.
 It should be executed independently (e.g., via `npm run nag:check`) to maintain deploy flexibility while enforcing compliance.

 **No Automatic Suppressions**
-You must not insert suppression rules unless explicitly instructed by a human.
-All suppressions must be manually reviewed and approved.
+You must not insert CDK Nag suppression rules unless explicitly instructed by a human.
+All CDK Nag suppressions must be manually reviewed and approved.
 Each suppression requires a distinct and explicit human approval.
 An approval granted for one suppression must not be reused or assumed valid for other suppressions.

 **Documented Suppressions Required**
 Each suppression requires a distinct and explicit human approval.
 An approval granted for one suppression must not be reused or assumed valid for other suppressions.
 Every suppression must include a clear comment detailing: